27 Weeks Pregnant: Get Ready for More Action in Your Belly

 Please remember to take your prenatal supplements of iron, calcium and folic acid.

 To make sure that everything's okay in your belly — make a habit of counting your baby's kicks twice a day, once in the morning and once at night.
-Experts suggest that 10 movements in an hour as normal baby movement.
+Experts suggest that 10 movements in an hour as a normal baby movement.

 - Swelling: Swelling is a common pregnancy issue.
 You should opt for comfortable shoes, preferably a size larger than your regular fit.
 Visit your doctor if there is a sudden case of swelling – rule out chances of preeclampsia.

 - Mood swings: Exercise releases endorphins (happy hormones) and gives you a boost right then and there.
 Walk, swim, do some yoga or breathing exercises the next time you feel down.
 (But do not start on any new exercise regime, such as swimming, if your body is not used to it already.
 Chances of accidents due to slippage, or injuries are higher at the start of a new exercise regimen).